-Vodafone Idea shares jump 6%; BSE, NSE seek clarity on 'Starlink talks'
+Vodafone Idea shares jump 9%; BSE, NSE seek clarity on 'Starlink talks'

 VIL was formed in 2018 when Vodafone Group Plc merged its India business with Idea Cellular.
 Promoters held a 38.80 per cent stake in the operator as of January 9, 2025, a 1.48 per cent uptick from 37.32 per cent on December 31, 2024.

 On BSE, VIL's stock recorded high trading volume as well.
-Around 5.38 crore shares were last seen changing hands.
-The figure was lower than the two-week average volume of 5.21 crore shares.
-Turnover on the counter came at Rs 39.85 crore, commanding a market capitalisation (m-cap) of Rs 53,187.81 crore.
+Around 10.17 crore shares were last seen changing hands.
+The figure was way more than the two-week average volume of 5.21 crore shares.
+Turnover on the counter came at Rs 75.87 crore, commanding a market capitalisation (m-cap) of Rs 54,758.46 crore.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today